SixSq/sixsq.github.io/_industries-benefits/retail/near-data-processing.md

 category: retail
 ---

-Bring the processing to the data.
-Instead of moving tons of data to the cloud, do the sensible thing and take advantage of edge computing.
-This means you process your data in near-real time, reduce your reliance on the networks, reduce runaway cloud costs, improve data sovereignty, avoid privacy intrusion, improve autonomy and reduce carbon emissions.
+Instead of moving all of your data to the cloud, take advantage of edge computing and bring the processing to the data.
+The result is  near-real time analysis, reduction in your reliance on the networks, reduced cloud costs, improved data sovereignty, improved autonomy and reduced carbon emissions.